• Home Page

 Picture

-A stage production of the "concept album" by director Robert Hossein premiered at the Paris Palais des Sports in September 1980.
+As recounted above, a stage production of the "concept album" by director Robert Hossein premiered at the Paris Palais des Sports in September 1980.
 It had 3 acts and an epilogue and ran for 100+ performances over 3 months.
-It was seen by half a million people, closing after 3 months because the Palais des Sports had other commitments.
+It was seen by half a million people and closed after 3 months because the Palais des Sports had prior commitments.
+This was a good turnout, but its abbreviated life reflected musical theater's (la comédie musicale) relative shallowness in French culture of traditions and infrastructure.

-The pathway from Paris to London was paved with a serendipitous set of circumstances.
+The pathway from Paris in 1980 to London in 1985 was paved with a serendipitous set of circumstances.
 A friend of Boublil from Manchester, director Peter Farago, gave the concept album to British impresario Cameron Mackintosh (“Cats,” “Phantom of the Opera,” “Miss Saigon”).
 Even British weather contributed to the advent of “Les Misérables.”
 One rainy Sunday afternoon, while Mackintosh organized his music records at home, he listened to the French album that Farago gave him.
 He said later that the experience matched the first time he heard "West Side Story."
-Mackintosh decided on "Les Misérables" as his next project and conscripted British librettist and poet James Fenton to write lyrics.
+His company MTI acquired stage musical production rights in 1983.
+Mackintosh decided on "Les Misérables" as his next project and conscripted British librettist and poet James Fenton to compose English lyrics.

 PictureHerbert Kretzmer

 However, Fenton was entangled in a trip to Borneo searching for headhunters with his friend Redmond O’Hanlon so things went slowly with work on the lyrics.
-Fortuitously, Mackintosh remembered meeting in May 1984 with Herbert Kretzmer and learning about Kretzmer’s experience work on lyrics with Charles Aznavour for the songs “Hier encore” and “She.”
-They happened to be two of his favorites!
+Fortuitously, Mackintosh remembered meeting in May 1984 with Herbert Kretzmer and learning about Kretzmer’s experience working with Charles Aznavour on lyrics for the songs “Hier encore” and “She” which happened to be two of his favorites!

 "I offer this advice to any lyricist invited to adapt or translate foreign songs into